aws-samples/aurora-postgresql-pgvector/apgpgvector-langchain-auroraml/README.md

-# Unleashing the Power of Generative AI: Harnessing pgvector and Amazon Aurora PostgreSQL for NLP, Chatbots and Sentiment Analysis
+# Leveraging pgvector and Amazon Aurora PostgreSQL for Natural Language Processing, Chatbots and Sentiment Analysis

 ## Introduction - pgvector and Aurora Machine Learning for Sentiment Analysis
 ------------